Detecting Flat Head Syndrome or Plagiocephaly

 - Feeding – if you bottle feed, alternate the side you feed him on, as you would if you were breastfeeding.
 This can help not to constantly apply pressure to the flat spot.

 - Sitting – Do not leave your baby in any seat for long periods.
-For examples; bouncing seat, car seat, or baby carrier.
+For examples; bouncing seat, car seat, baby swing or baby carrier.

 - Tummy Time – provides a break for the occipital area (back of their heads) and gives babies a chance to strengthen their neck muscles to prepare them for crawling, pushing up, rolling over, sitting up and eventually standing.
 It can prevent plagiocephaly because stronger neck muscles help babies to move their heads around while sleeping so it doesn’t always rest in the same position.
-Babies who aren’t used to being on their tummy from day one may have to be cajoled into it, beginning with a minute or two at a time. motor skill development. is also important for
+Babies who aren’t used to being on their tummy from day one may have to be cajoled into it, beginning with a minute or two at a time.
+Tummy time is also important for motor skill development.

 - Physical Therapy – daily exercises which your doctor would talk you through.
 Gently done, these exercises aim to increase the range of motion in your baby’s neck.